pendracon/UnitConversion/README.md

 _`America is inching towards the metric system.`_

-_Unit Conversion_ is a temperature and dry volume unit conversion solution for the Flexion Coding challenge.
+_Unit Conversion_ is a temperature and dry volume unit conversion tool and RESTful web app.

 Converting units between the following types is supported: